gpaux/Mediana/FAQ_Sample_Data_Set.md

 {% endhighlight %}

-Then the analysis model and the evaluation model can be defined as usual.
+After the data model has been set up, the analysis model and the evaluation model can be defined using a standard approach.

 ## Analysis model

-Only one significance test is planned to be carried out in the PAH clinical trial (treatment versus placebo).
+The analysis model defines a single significance test that will be carried out in the Phase III trial (treatment versus placebo).
 The treatment effect will be assessed using the one-sided two-sample *t*-test:

 {% highlight R %}
 case.study1.analysis.model = AnalysisModel() +